Online Learning with Abstention: Adversarial setting

-Using ideas from \cite{CesaBianchiGaillardGentileCerchinovitz2017}, we present an algorithm that approximates the action space by a finite cover while using the structure of the abstention setting.
+Using ideas from \cite{CesaBianchiGaillardGentileGerchinovitz2017}, we present an algorithm that approximates the action space by a finite cover while using the structure of the abstention setting.
 The crux of the problem is to define a Lipschitz function $\tL$ that uppers bounds the abstention loss while maintaining the same feedback assumptions, namely the feedback graph given in Figure~\ref{fig:feedback}.
-One Lipschitz function $\tL\colon \cY \rightarrow [0, 1]$ that precisely solves this problem is the following: for $\gamma \in (0,1)$. $\tL(\xi,z)$ is plotted in Figure \ref{f:1}(b).
-Notice that this function is consistent with the feedback requirements of Section \ref{sec:problem}: $r_{I_t}(x_t) \leq 0$ implies that $\tL((h(x_t),r(x_t)),z_t)$ is known to the algorithm (i.e., is independent of $y_t$) for all $(h,r) \in \cE$ such that $r(x_t) \leq 0$, while $r_{I_t}(x_t) > 0$ gives complete knowledge of $\tL((h(x_t),r(x_t)),z_t)$ for all $(h,r) \in \cE$, since $y_t$ is observed.
+One Lipschitz function $\tL$ that precisely solves this problem is the following: